-The term of office of the HREDD CoE will last until the end of 2021.
-Extensions can be approved by FET, based on the performance and continued need for Centre's work.
+The term of office of the HREDD CoE will last until the end of 2023.
+Extensions can be approved by the FET, based on the CoE's performance, an assessment of results from all three CoEs in regards to testing a de-centralised delegation model in a network type governance structure, and continued strategic relevance for Centre's work.